exercism/v3/languages/csharp/exercises/concept/nullability/.docs/instructions.md

 Your task will be writing a static method called `Badge.Label`.
 It will take as input parameters the first, middle and last names of the employee.
-You will then compute the string to be print on the name line of the badge.
+You will then compute the string to be printed on the name line of the badge.
 Notice that you'll need to include spaces between words when applicable.